 - Stantough - Bardcore creator with a style similar to Cornelius Link.

-- Middle Ages - Exactly What It Says on the Tin.
-This YouTube channel posts medievalized versions of pop songs and other music from "YMCA" to "Deja Vu".
+- Middle Ages - This YouTube channel posts medievalized versions of pop songs and other music from "YMCA" to "Deja Vu".

 - Dweezil Vanzaphir